-I came up with this snack/candy one day while I was playing around.
+Frito Candy is something I came up while playing around in the kitchen.
 It was supposed to be kind of a trashy but delicious snack — a mess of Fritos, pretzels, and peanut butter cups held together in a matrix of brown sugar and butter.
-I made it and liked it enough to take to a party.
+I made it with skepticism knowing it would at the least, satisfy a sweet & salty craving.
+In the end, I liked it enough to take it to a party.

 Note: If you are unsure about this recipe, as you should be, go ahead and halve it and do it in an 8 inch pan.

 The finished product should look like this.